knewplay/book-programming-essential/computer-fundamentals/software-and-hardware.md

 <figure>
   <img src="./figures/software-hardware.jpg" title="Operating System" style="width: 50%">
-  <figcaption>The operating system acts as a pivotal intermediary, facilitating seamless interaction between the user, software, and hardware components of a computer system.</figcaption>
+  <figcaption>The operating system acts as an intermediary, facilitating seamless interaction between the user, software, and hardware components of a computer system.</figcaption>
 </figure>

 The operating system abstracts the complexities of hardware, providing a uniform environment for software developers to create applications.
 It also provides regular everyday computer users with their familiar view of the computer: the GUI (pronounced as "Gee-You-Eye"), or Graphical User Interface.
 When we turn on a Windows computer there is a style that we expect to see, and it's a similar story when we turn on a device running macOS, iOS, or Android.

 Whether it's creating a new folder on our computer, running two programs simultaneously, saving a text document on our computer, or pluging a brand new mouse into the usb port, the operating system takes care of all this for us.
 Anything that the user shouldn't have to worry about is taken care of by the operating system.
-For example, when was the last time that you told the computer how to allocate its memory space, e.g. Microsoft Word should have memory slots #1 - #10000 and Adobe Photoshop should take memory slots #10001 - #21000?
+For example, when was the last time that you told your computer how to allocate its memory space, e.g. Microsoft Word should have memory slots #1 - #10000 and Adobe Photoshop should take memory slots #10001 - #21000?
 When was the last time you wondered where in storage you should save your essay file?
 Never.
 Just click "Save", and the operating system will take care of the rest.

 All in all, operating systems play a vital role in harmonizing hardware and software components.
 They provide the necessary abstractions, services, and interfaces to ensure compatibility, efficient resource utilization, and seamless communication between different devices and software applications.

-> Do you know of any operating systems?
+> Question: Do you know of any operating systems?
 What kind of devices do they run on, i.e. can these operating systems run on devices made by different companies?
 Think of Apple devices, a Samsung smartphone, a Lenovo laptop, etc.

-> What could be some reasons for why multiple operating systems exist?
+> Question: What could be some reasons for why multiple operating systems exist?
 P.S.
 Consider factors such as market demand, target user demographics, and specialized functionalities that drive the development of distinct operating systems.

 The operating systems of Microsoft's Windows, Apple's macOS/iOS, and Google's Android are popular.
 What is less known but still as widely used (although mostly unknowingly) is Linux.
 To learn more about Linux, [read this](https://opensource.com/resources/linux).